Paprikant/kwue9p/README.md

 # Consul on Hypriot

 This repo contains some configs and scripts to quickly setup consul nodes on a raspberry running hypriot.
+If There is a local docker you can also run a registrator container connected to the consul node.

 ---
 ## How to use